Need something taliored in a short time? We've got a plan for you.

 It is important to note that phosphor does degrade with time and use.
 But good quality phosphor retains its structure longer, making your LED strips shine brightly for years.

 It is essential that the LED components placed on the PCB are in their correct places.
 If not, the LED strip simply won’t work.
+So choosing the right devices like pick & place robot is also important.

 Another misstep is combining different sized LEDs on a single strip.
 This reduces the strip’s efficiency and accelerates the degeneration of phosphor.
 Different LEDs are usually combined to make a LED strip look brighter at a lower cost.
 But these LED strips do not last a long time and end up costing you more.